CiscoDevNet/Cisco_Support_API_Postman/README.md

 Cisco Support APIs are available only to Cisco Smart Net Total Care (SNTC) customers and Cisco Partner Support Service (PSS) partner.
 Access is gated by a role-based process that is administered by the customer or partner in the Cisco Services Access Manager tool.
 The remaining steps to gain access to the Cisco Support APIs depend on whether you are an SNTC customer or a PSS partner.

 ### Onboarding Process
 To obtain access to the Cisco Support APIs you must assign someone from your organization as a Delegated Administrator.
 This individual is responsible for granting access to additional users and administrators within your organization.
 The process to onboard the Delegated Administrator depends on whether you are a Cisco Partner Service Support (PSS) partners or a Smart Net Total Care (SNTC) customer.
-Refer to the appropriate onboarding process below.
+Refer to the appropriate onboarding process here https://apiconsole.cisco.com/

 ## Cisco Support API Portfolio